xvk-64/2024-secure-programming-protocol/readme.md

 ### Order to apply different layers of encrpytion
 - messege is created
 - add signature by hashing the message and then encrypting the reuslting hash with your private key
-- encrpyt the other copy of message using the symmetric encyption specified above
+- encrpyt the message using the symmetric encyption specified above
 - encrypt the the symmetric key used to encrypt the message with the public asymmetric encrption key for the intended recipient
 - format into the sturcture below